aivy45/project-06/Readme.md

 # Time taken to complete
 - 2 hours

-Here is the live link
+# Here is the live link of this project
 - [Live Link](https://project06-ineuron45.netlify.app/)